-The basic premise of My Bride Is A Mermaid is explainable (boy gets saved by mermaid; must marry her to keep up The Masquerade), but the execution of the premise is nothing short of insane, involving Mermaid Yakuza, The Terminator (really), and more Art Shift than one would think could be crammed in.
+The basic premise of My Bride Is a Mermaid is explainable (boy gets saved by mermaid; must marry her to keep up The Masquerade), but the execution of the premise is nothing short of insane, involving Mermaid Yakuza, The Terminator (really), and more Art Shift than one would think could be crammed in.

-Nerima Daikon Brothers, from the director of Excel Saga.
+Nerima Daikon Brothers, from the director of Excel♥Saga.
 An anime musical series about farmers who want to become musicians but are constantly low on cash.
 One of the characters falls in love with a panda.
 Aliens appear.

-The fact the One Piece is so insanely popular in Japan, but rarely becomes more than a Cult Classic even among manga in other countries, is probably one of the things that cement this trope.
+The fact that One Piece is so insanely popular in Japan, but rarely becomes more than a Cult Classic even among manga in other countries, is probably one of the things that cement this trope.

-Oyasumi Punpun - a mute little bird (think Woodstock but three feet high), drawn in line style while everyone else is drawn realistically, tries to comprehend his bad home life and the behaviour of people at his kindergarten.
+Oyasumi Punpun - a mute little bird (think Woodstock but three feet tall), drawn in line style while everyone else is drawn realistically, tries to comprehend his bad home life and the behaviour of people at his kindergarten.
 Occasionally, he summons God for answers; God has an afro and is getting tired of the same questions.